-Givebacks from unions, golden parachutes for management
+Givebacks and golden parachutes

 Be aware, no matter what that DLM (damned liberal media) has told you in your hometown, Boeing plays very lopsided form of ball—bullyball, anyone?—when they know they hold all the cards.
 (Yeah yeah yeah, I’m mixing metaphors but you get the picture you catch my meaning you get my drift, n’est-ce pas?)

 Great Grommett in Heaven only knows how many tax cuts the city the county the state THE TAXPAYERS have given Boeing, yet they still want more: givebacks from the unions with increased retirement benefits for the executives!
 I am not going into detail here; interested parties can get a brief introduction via my posting of six days ago (November 21, 2013) titled “boeing, the machinists union, the contract, and the horror.”